tbreunung/QPstab/README.md

 # Installation notes

-Writen and extensively tested with MATLAB R2019b.
+Coded and extensively tested with MATLAB R2019b.
 Works also for MATLAB R2020a and R2021a.

  1) The commented source code is contained in the file 'QPstab.m'.